 A large portion of our revenues is generated by our billable consultants who provide consulting services to our clients and are billable to our clients based on the number of hours worked.
 A smaller portion of our revenues is generated by our other professionals, also referred to as full-time equivalents, some of whom work variable schedules as needed by our clients.
-Full-time equivalent professionals consist of our coaches and their support staff from our Culture and Organizational Excellence solution, consultants who work variable schedules as needed by our clients, employees who provide managed services in our Healthcare segment, and our employees who provide software support and maintenance services to our clients.
+Full-time equivalent professionals consist of our coaches and their support staff from our Culture and Organizational Excellence solution, consultants who work variable schedules as needed by our clients, and our employees who provide software support and maintenance services to our clients.
 We translate the hours that these other professionals work on client engagements into a full-time equivalent measure that we use to manage our business.
-We refer to our billable consultants and other professionals collectively as revenue-generating professionals.
+Another portion of our revenue is generated by our Healthcare Managed Services employees within our Healthcare segment.
+Our Healthcare Managed Services to clients.
+We refer to our billable consultants, full-time equivalents and Healthcare Managed Services employees as revenue-generating professionals.

 Revenues generated by our billable consultants are primarily driven by the number of consultants we employ and their utilization rates, as well as the billing rates we charge our clients.
 Revenues generated by our other professionals, or full-time equivalents, are largely dependent on the number of consultants we employ, their hours worked, and billing rates charged.
 Revenues generated by our coaches are largely dependent on the number of coaches we employ and the total value, scope, and terms of the consulting contracts under which they provide services, which are primarily fixed-fee contracts.
-Revenues generated by our healthcare managed services solution are dependent on the total value, scope and terms of the related contracts.
+Revenues generated by our Healthcare Managed Services employees are largely dependent on the number of Healthcare Managed Services employees we employ and the total value, scope and terms of the related contracts.